Maryade Ramanna: Production

-The climax was shot in Kadapa.
+The climax was shot in Kadapa city.
 Upendra voiced the bicycle in the film.

 Reception

-A critic from Deccan Herald opined that "A fine story and screenplay prop up this film, which stutters in the first half but manages to keep the audience riveted in the second.
+A critic from Deccan Herald opined that "A fine story and screenplay prop up this film, which stutters in the first half but manages to keep the audience riveted in the second."
 A critic from Rediff.com said that "Maryade Ramanna tests your patience in the first half, but Komal manages to up your sprits in the second half with his antics".
 A critic from The Times of India wrote that "Komal steals the show as the talented comedian proves that he can also be a good hero with excellent dialogue delivery and brilliantly genuine expressions".
 A critic from Bangalore Mirror stated that "Komal once again shows that he is no less than a hero when it when it comes to entertaining.
 It must be said it is a treat to watch Komal playing a full-length role".